 Point Scholar – 2007-2009

 Featured from CNN to PBS to Cosmo for her expertise in bisexual community and LGBT activism, Amy Andre is the co-author of Bisexual Health: An Introduction and Model Practices for HIV/STI Prevention (published by the National Gay & Lesbian Task Force).
-She is also the director of the internationally-screened documentary On My Skin/ En Mi Piel, about a biracial transgender man and his family.
+Recently, Amy went to the White House to advise on bisexual health and bi community needs.

 An in-demand speaker on issues such as bisexual health and LGBTQ rights, Amy has educated thousands of people at over 100 universities and companies, including Microsoft, Harvard, Brown, and Stanford Medical School.

 This alumni bio was updated with information provided in January 2014.